 Stopping them not so easy

-Stopping piracy is one of the major challenges for the content industries and all their efforts in curbing this crime has so far ended in vain.
+Stopping piracy is one of the major challenges for the content industries and all their efforts in curbing this crime have so far ended in vain.
 Because if authorities close off one torrent site they can simply open another.
 The process is so fast that within days a new site is up.

-For now, there is only one-way out — Stop downloading content from such sites because the danger of getting your computer hacked is far more then downloading lucrative content for which they have to pay some bucks to watch.
+For now, there is only one-way out — Stop downloading content from such sites because the danger of getting your computer hacked is far more than downloading lucrative content for which they have to pay some bucks to watch.